ilyasakin/nvim-config-mkii/README.md

 - Goals
   - Don't replace any default vim keybindings.
   - Shortcuts should leader key centric.
   - Make as many quality of life improvements as possible.
-Such as auto refreshing of the tree etc.

 ## LICENSE